hashicorp/terraform/website/docs/registry/modules/publish.html.md

 NAME is a unique name for the module.
 The name may contain hyphens.
 Example:
 `terraform-aws-consul` or `terraform-google-vault`.

+* **Repostory description.** The GitHub repository description is used to populate the short description of the module.
+This should be a simple one sentence description of the module.

 * **Standard Module Structure.** The module must adhere to the [standard module structure](/docs/modules/create.html#standard-module-structure).
 This allows the registry to inspect your module and generate documentation,